 Typical would be me sitting in the dining room (which is now my sewing room) with piles and piles of mess all around me.
 I sew most when the kids are at school and relish the peace and quiet.
-My favourite sewing sessions however would be when I have someone else over sewing too.
+My favorite sewing sessions however would be when I have someone else over sewing too.
 Mandy and I quite often have sewing days where we sit and chat mostly and sew a little bit.
 I have an enormous dining room table so she also brings all her quilts over to mine and we baste them together.
-Trudi Quilting Prolifically has been over for the day to sew with us and we had a sewing weekend with Katy Ginger Monkey, Brioni Flossy Blossy and Justine Sew Justine Sew where I confess we didn’t manage an enormous amount of sewing.
+Trudi Quilting Prolifically has been over for the day to sew with us and we had a sewing weekend with Katy Ginger Monkey, Brioni Flossy Blossy, and Justine Sew Justine Sew where I confess we didn’t manage an enormous amount of sewing.

 Anything else that you want the world to know about you?

 I like to speak to myself in different accents – Irish, Liverpudlian, Dolly Parton, Scottish, Somerset.
 I love Country Music which is quite unusual in the UK and extremely uncool.
 I love dancing, especially at weddings, even though my kids tell me my dancing is really embarrassing.